 Joshua Read is a commodities expert, having practiced as a renewable energy consultant, a mining engineer and undertaking an MBA in International Agribusiness.
 The trio of disciplines have combine to focus on community centric development of artisanal mining districts.
 Fusing together technical analysis and economic modelling, Joshua pioneers business driven solutions to solve the epidemic of poor health, safety and environmental integrity that plagues many of these communities.
 Believing that mining can be the initial catalyst for long-term local socio-economic development, Joshua’s recent work has been to empower artisanal mines to access equitable markets and finance for safe, productive and environmentally sensitive infrastructure.
 In line with this, he has written and piloted market entry criteria, technical and social assessment tools, and methodology for conducting investment feasibility studies in the artisanal mining context, as well as carrying out due diligence on a number of artisanal mines in East Africa.

 Joshua Read holds a first class Bachelor’s degree in Mining Engineering from University of Exeter’s Camborne School of Mines.

 Annabel Britton BA (Hons)

-An accomplished and seasoned marketer and business development consultant, Annabel’s focus is on promotion of brands with a commitment to sustainability and innovative design.
-She is equally conversant with both business and consumer marketing.
+As a marketer and business development manager, Annabel’s focus is on the promotion of businesses and brands with a commitment to sustainability and innovative design.
+She is experienced in both business and consumer marketing.

-A specialist in live events production and thought leadership positioning, Annabel has secured many high-profile engagements and cross-media opportunities for her clients.
+A specialist in live events production and thought leadership positioning, Annabel has secured many high-profile engagements and cross-media opportunities for clients.
 She enjoys working closely with creative communications teams to identify, refine and disseminate sustainability messaging for businesses and brands alike.
-Annabel leads TDI's ethical fashion team.

 Peter Whitbread-Abrutat, Ph.D